-All Directors are paid annual director fees of RM90,000 each for serving as members of the Board for FY2017.
 Effective from FY2018, Executive Director will be paid RM90,000 each and Non-Executive Director will be paid RM120,000 each.
-All Directors are also paid meeting allowance for each meeting attended.
-In recognition of the additional time and commitment required, the Directors also received annual allowances arising from their participation on various board committees.
+All Directors are also paid meeting fee for each meeting attended.
+In recognition of the additional time and commitment required, the Directors also received annual fee arising from their participation on various board committees.

-The various allowances for the Directors as approved by the Board is set out as follows:
+The various fees for the Directors as approved by the Board is set out as follows:

 The Director’s Remuneration Policy and the Term of Reference of the RC, which address the roles and responsibility as well as matters reserved of the Committee are formalised in Board Charter and is made available on the Company’s website.